& Other Really Very Important Stuff

 Hall of Flames – any person able to go Sub-60 on the Te Mata Peak trail, INDIVIDUAL only.
 Bottle of Giant Brewing Co‘s finest and their name in lights.

-Master Blazer – the fastest male or female on Te Mata Peak trail in the Master Blazer RUN category of 66yo+, $250 cash thanks to Shanely + Co.
+Master Blazers – the fastest lady and gentleman on Te Mata Peak trail in the Master Blazer RUN category of 66yo+, $100 cash each thanks to Shanely + Co.

 Lucky Legs – fastest on the up- and down-hill legs, $50 each thanks to SpecSavers Hastings.